Bridgeless-Project/tss-svc/docs/03_performing-deposit.md

 After the transaction execution, the according event will be emitted, either `DepositedERC20` or `DepositedNative`.

 To initiate the transfer processing, the user should provide any of the available parties with the deposit operation data:
-- transaction hash - the hash of the transaction that contains the deposit operation;
+- transaction hash—the hash of the transaction that contains the deposit operation;
-- transaction nonce - the emitted event index, containing the information about the deposit operation and transfer memo;
+- transaction nonce—the emitted event index, containing the information about the deposit operation and transfer memo;
-- source chain id - the identifier of the source chain where the deposit operation was executed.
+- source chain id—the identifier of the source chain where the deposit operation was executed.

 ## Bitcoin

 To initiate a transfer from the Bitcoin network, the user should construct a transaction aligning with the next requirements:
-- deposit transaction should contain the VOUT-X (x is the index of the output) pointed to the TSS network account address.
+- deposit transaction should contain the VOUT-X (x is the index of the output) pointed to the TSS network account address (P2PKH).
 The amount of the output will be tracked as the deposit amount and should not be below the dust threshold (1000 sats);
 - the transaction should contain the memo with the required information about transfer parameters (destination address, chain id etc.) to be processed by the TSS network.
 It should be included as VOUT-(X+1) output using the OP_RETURN script.